kpn/django-etcd-settings/README.md

 ## Goal

-This application allows the extending the Django settings as configured in the `settings.py` file with:
+This application allows you to extend the Django settings as configured in the `settings.py` file with:

 * Environment dependent values